stnolting/neorv32-coremark/README.md

-# neorv32-coremark
+# CoreMark® on NEORV32

-NEORV32 port of CoreMark®
+:warning: work in progress :warning: